 This same group had migrated to the lake front, where some swam across the river in the path of many speeding boats, some simply lay in the sun, and a number of them started to throw large rocks into the water.
 Fine by me for a couple minutes, but it went on for an hour.

 College age kids throwing rocks is not uncommon or wrong, so I thought nothing of it.
 The problem was, there was a visiting group from (what I remember was) a Pennsylvania rock climbing gym, complete with children down to age ~10.
 The group was comprised of climbing team members and their parents.
 They were not newbies (one little girl was apparently 4th in the nation), but they apparently had little experience with being outside, and acted like it.
-The children joined in with the rock throwing, and not much later, one had bashed one in the head.
+The children joined in with the rock throwing, and not much later, one had bashed another in the head.
 One of the parents luckily had a first aid kit, and wrapped the kid’s head in bandages, which quickly bled through.
 He ended up with 2 staples in his head, we later heard.

 These kids are dubbed The Rock Throwers, for obvious reasons.
 The little girl that threw the rock was really sweet and very upset when she realized what happened, so I do not blame her.
 I blame the ones who started throwing the rocks, and the parents who said nothing.